Queen Elizabeth II’s Platinum Jubilee kicks off with pomp

 “Your life has been a gift, not just to the United Kingdom but to the world,” Obama said in a video message, adding: “May the light of your crown continue to reign supreme.”

-The queen is expected to appear twice on the balcony of Buckingham Palace, but Prince Charles played a key role during the event.
+The queen is expected to appear twice on the balcony of Buckingham Palace on Thursday, but Prince Charles played a key role during the event.
 Mounted on horseback, he also took a salute, from ranks of scarlet-clad Guards, on his mother’s behalf, along with his sister, Princess Anne, and his son Prince William.

 Elizabeth has had trouble getting around of late, and her courtiers have been careful to keep make things as simple for her as possible.